jeremycsimon/My_Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Visiting Assistant Professor of Psychology at Williams College.
+I am a fellow with the [Strategic Data Project](https://sdp.cepr.harvard.edu/home) based at the Center for Education Policy Research at Harvard University.
+I work for EiE, the curriculum department of the Musuem of Science, Boston, evaluating our engineering activities for children.

 I got my PhD at Brandeis University, where I worked with Dr. Jennifer Gutsell in the [Social Interaction and Motivation lab](https://www.brandeis.edu/psychology/gutsell/), and used a variety of methods including electroencephalography (EEG), traditional psychological questionnaires, implicit measures, and structural and hierarchical modeling to study group biases and dehumanization.

-I previously worked at [Facing History and Ourselves](https://www.facinghistory.org), and am still dedicated to teaching about and trying to prevent humanity's worst behaviors.
+I previously taught in the Psychology department at Williams College, and before graduate school I worked at [Facing History and Ourselves](https://www.facinghistory.org).
+I remain dedicated to teaching about and trying to prevent humanity's worst behaviors.
 When not researching or teaching, I do other things, like [singing](https://www.youtube.com/user/HarvardVoiceLab).